List of my favorite free software tools

 - Python is my favorite scripting language that allows me to solve my basic system/DBA related tasks easier than with any other scripting language that I know.

-- PyCharm is imho the best cross platform IDE for python developers.
-And with a good price tag.
+- PyCharm is the second best cross platform IDE for python developers

 - PyWin extensions for Windows are a must have if you’re writing python scripts for Windows related tasks (win32api, services etc.).